Mennonite settlements of Altai: Villages

-The resettlement of Mennonites was intensive from 1907-1909 and continued until the outbreak of World War I. Mennonites founded 31 villages in 19 settlements:
+The resettlement of Mennonites was intensive from 1907 to 1909 and continued until the outbreak of World War I. Mennonites founded 31 villages in 19 settlements:

 The Orlovo district was formed on 1 January 1910 from these villages together with nine villages founded by German Roman Catholic settlers.
 In the following years the Roman Catholic villagers were incorporated into the Novo–Romanovka district.

 By 1916 the Orlovo district consisted of 34 settlements, including those listed above as well as Schumanovka, Berjosovka and Černovka.

 The settlers who founded these villages on the Kulunda Steppes originated from Molotschna, Chortitza and their daughter colonies.
 The number of settlers was around 1200 families, of which about 200 families were from Chortitza.
 The remaining Mennonite colonies in Crimea, Orenburg and Samara as far as Bashkortostan accounted for only a few percent of the settlers.

 The organization for the resettlement of Mennonites in the Kulunda Steppe played an extraordinarily important role in the settlement of Sagradovka, establishing 17 villages in the first half of the 1870s with settlers from the Molotschna Colony.
 During 1906–1912, a total of 1847 people from this settlement resettled in Siberia, including 1726 to the Tomsk region.